luisfranco1982/Hi-Lo/README.md

 # Hi-Lo Game in .NET 6 (C#)

-Main function has the Multiplayer version of the game Class HiloTypes with the SingePlayer Version of the game
+Main function has the Multiplayer version of the game.
+Class HiloTypes with the SingePlayer Version of the game.

 The Multiplayer concept implemented is the possibility of playing 1-4 players (this number is hardcoded but could be added as a parameter or could be free (> 1))
 Each player has a different MysteryNumber to guess